jpaulobf/R2NES/README.md

 Highlights from 0.5:
 * APU: Pulse1/Pulse2 duty sequencers and sweep (with immediate divider reload on write), Triangle with linear counter and 32-step table, Noise with 15-bit LFSR (short/long modes).
-* Mixing: NES-style non-linear pulse combiner and TND mixer (Triangle + Noise; DMC pending).
+* Mixing: NES-style non-linear pulse combiner and TND mixer (Triangle + Noise; DMC joined in 0.5.6.2).
 * Sampling & Playback: fixed-rate 44.1 kHz sample generation with a ring buffer, drained by a JavaSound player (PCM16 mono).
 Auto-starts on ROM load and restarts on ROM reload.
 * Tests expanded covering sweep timing, pulse mute threshold (timer <= 8), triangle gating, and noise shift/output basics.